shrunSprint89/frontend-parts/content/about/author.md

 ## About Sharan Selvaraj

-**Sharan Selvaraj** is a senior frontend engineer with expertise in modern JavaScript frameworks such as React and Angular.
+[**Sharan Selvaraj**](https://shrunsprint89.github.io/){target="\_blank"} is a senior engineer with expertise in multiple modern JavaScript frameworks such as Angular and React.
 Sharan focuses on building scalable and maintainable systems and on delivering high-quality user experiences, without a bias towards any particular technology or framework.

 ### Professional Background